aleclaure/VoterUnions/replit.md

   - **Threaded Replies**: Fully recursive reply threading with horizontal thread view
   - **Horizontal Thread View**: Swipeable conversation chains showing full context
   - **Notifications**: Alerts when debate momentum shifts significantly
+- **Social Feed & Channels**:
+  - Create posts with union and channel selection
+  - **Post Routing System**: Posts intelligently appear based on selection:
+    - **Public posts** → Appear in "All Posts" page (global feed) + selected union(s)
+    - **Union posts** → Appear only in selected union(s)
+    - **Channel posts** → Appear in specific channel(s) within union
+    - **No channel selected** → Post appears in union's "All" view
+  - Users can post to multiple unions simultaneously (creates separate posts per union)
+  - Channel filtering: View all posts in a union or filter by specific channels
+  - Enhanced logging tracks post creation, fetching, and filtering for debugging
 - **Voting & Pledging**: Users can browse candidates and policies, pledge support or opposition, with pledges scoped to specific unions and supporting multi-union participation.
 - **Progress Tracking**: Features for viewing campaign milestones, tracking completion percentages, and monitoring deadlines, all scoped to individual unions.